Last Reviewed: December 2016

 Trichinosis is a food-borne disease caused by a microscopic parasite called Trichinella.
 People can get this disease by eating raw or undercooked meat from animals infected with the parasite.
 Often these infected meats come from wild game, such as bear, or pork products.

 Anyone who eats raw or undercooked meat from infected animals can develop trichinosis.
 Most cases come from consuming undercooked wild game meat, such as bear, while some other cases come from eating pork products.
 The parasite is not found in domestic pigs raised in confinement, but can be found in pigs raised outdoors in close contact with wildlife and rodents.
 Trichinosis infection is relatively rare in the United States.

 How is trichinosis spread?

-Animals such as pigs, dogs, cats, rats and many wild animals (including fox, wolf and polar bear) may harbor the parasite.
-When humans eat infected pork that has been improperly cooked, they become infected.
-Improperly cooked wild animal meat may also be responsible for infecting humans.
+Animals such as pigs, dogs, cats, rats, and many wild animals (including fox, wolf, and polar bear) may carry the parasite.
+When humans eat infected pork or wild game that has not been properly cooked, they become infected.
 Person-to-person spread does not occur.

 What is the treatment for trichinosis?

 Antiparasitic medicines called mebendazole and albendazole are drug options for treatment.
 These drugs kill the adult parasite, preventing further release of infected larvae and stopping the spread of infection within a person.

 What can be done to prevent the spread of trichinosis?

 The best prevention is to make sure that pork products are properly cooked.
 Cook meat to 145° F as measured with a food thermometer placed in the thickest part of the meat, then allow the meat to rest for three minutes before carving or consuming.